Audi's second generation A5 Sportback may be hard to pigeonhole but it's a tempting proposition. Jonathan Crouch reports on the improved version.

 Audi designers have brought together dramatic shapes and taut surfaces to update this A5 Sportback, creating a familiar yet very contemporary silhouette for the five-door coupe design that retains the original's handsome good looks.
 The stretched wheelbase, short overhangs and long, wraparound bonnet featuring a power dome emphasise the sporty silhouette.
 The Singleframe honeycomb grille is wider and flatter, and above it ventilation slits reference the classic Audi Sport quattro from 1984.
 A bold blade forms the lower edge of the bumper, which features larger air inlets.
 A new sill provides for a slimmer appearance when viewed from the side, while at the rear a diffuser insert with trapezoidal tailpipes makes the car appear wider.
 In profile, the wave-pattern shoulder line is a key contributor to the A5 Sportback's elegant stance.
 Horizontal lines also dominate the interior of these improved A5 Sportback models.
 The large MMI touch display, the control centre of the car's redesigned operating system, is the focal point of the instrument panel and angled slightly toward the driver.
 It offers a user experience similar to a contemporary smartphone via a 10.1-inch touch display with acoustic feedback which replaces the rotary pushbutton used in previous models.
 Like all the latest Audis, this one gets the brand's 'Virtual cockpit' instrument binnacle, a 12.3-inch TFT display that replaces the conventional dials.
 There's still 480-litres of luggage capacity, which is close to the best in this class.
 Plus Audi also offers the option of sensor control for opening and closing the standard-fit electric luggage compartment lid.
 The rear seat back splits 40:20:40 as standard.
 The load-area width measures exactly one metre and the rectangular-shaped layout of this compartment makes it practical to use.
 With the rear seats folded down, the car can accommodate 1,300-litres.

 This A5 Sportback's new mild-hybrid diesel engine uses a 12-volt or 48-volt belt-driven alternator starter, a 0.5kWh lithium-ion battery pack and an energy recuperation system.
-Audi claims exemplary fuel economy, thanks to a revised engine control unit which shuts off the combustion engine when coasting at speeds between 34mph and 99mph.
+Audi claims exemplary WLTP-rated fuel economy and efficiency, so let's look at that.
+The 40 TFSI manages up to 42.2mpg on the combined cycle and up to 153g/km of CO2. the 45 TFSI quattro delivers up to 36.7mpg and up to 174g/km.
+As for the diesels, well the 35 TDI returns up to 54.3mpg on the combined cycle and up to 136g/km of CO2.
+The 40 TDI quattro manages up to 48.7mpg and up to 153g/km.
+So how has Audi managed this very decent showing?
+Well, it has a lot to do with a revised engine control unit which shuts off the combustion engine when coasting at speeds between 34mph and 99mph.
 The engine management system decides in every situation whether coasting, freewheeling or recuperation (the recovery of kinetic energy), is most efficient.
 It does this using information from the navigation system and the onboard sensors.
 The energy recovered by the water-cooled belt alternator starter during coasting and braking flows into the 48-volt storage unit or directly to the electrical consumers.
 When the driver presses the accelerator pedal again after a coasting phase or a stop, the water-cooled belt alternator starter restarts the combustion engine.
 The system does this as required by the driver's wishes and the situation, from very smoothly to very quickly.
 Start-stop operation begins at 13mph.
 When stopped, the engine restarts as soon as the car in front starts to move, even if the brake is depressed.
 Of course, the driver will have to do his or her part.
 Helping here is the clever 'Predictive efficiency assist' system that could potentially improve your fuel economy by as much as 10%.
 It works with the Navigation package and analyses any given route, once set, to decide how the journey could be undertaken more efficiently, taking into account things like the speed limits, traffic signs, bends and roundabouts you'll be encountering along the way.
-The set-up then offers driving tips that'll help you achieve that: perhaps, for example, a junction is out of your sight around the next bend and you could take your foot off the accelerator a little earlier.
-Get onto the motorway and with the optional Adaptive Cruise Control system activated, 'Predictive efficiency assist' will automatically make all the frugal driving adjustments for you.
-If it knows you're going to be travelling for a few junctions, it'll even disengage the engine at cruising speeds for greater efficiency, then re-engage it immediately and almost seamlessly when you either accelerate or brake.

 Audi has already proved with the A5 Sportback that there's room in the market for a mid-sized executive model with a fifth door and an added dose of charisma.
 Whether the people buying it are actually conquest customers is another issue entirely of course, but when you're offering cars to suit every conceivable market niche, you can never be quite sure of that.
 What's certain is that this second generation model is, in this improved form, more sophisticated and eminently more desirable.
 Which makes it even harder to ignore if you're target market for this kind of contender.
 One thing's certain: here's another very desirable Audi.